wasabipesto/valinor/README.md

 ## Monitoring & Updates
 ### [Watchtower](https://containrrr.dev/watchtower/)
 Watchtower pulls new images for all of my containers and updates/recreates them as necessary.
 While it might be a security risk to automatically pull updates, it's not like I would have been more vigilant updating them all manually with `docker-compose up` anyways (provided I remembered to do it at all).

-TODO: Set up notifications through discord's slack webhook.
+Plus now I get notifications.

 ### [Prometheus](https://prometheus.io/docs/introduction/overview/)/[Node-Exporter](https://prometheus.io/docs/guides/node-exporter/)/[cAdvisor](https://prometheus.io/docs/guides/cadvisor/)/[AlertManager](https://prometheus.io/docs/alerting/latest/alertmanager/)/[Grafana](https://grafana.com/docs/grafana/latest/installation/docker/)